 At the outset I asked my team leaders to increase the frequency of their team meetings and everyone to increase the frequency of 1:1s with their managers.
 These meetings are to help workload and workflow, but also to do all we can to help people in terms of their wellbeing in these challenging circumstances.
 What we need to do now is to make sure the individual teams do not become silos which are isolated from each other and from the businesses we serve.
 We are now implementing monthly dialogues, modelled on a coffee meeting, where my leadership team and I just talk about what is going on, what is on our minds and sometimes being prompted by questions posed to us by the department on a question app.
 I would like to start inviting senior Legal leaders outside of our group, or leaders from the business, to bring that additional connectivity and communication.
 Colleagues of mine are also having on-line happy hours and games evenings, I hear that Pictionary™ is fun after happy hour!

 You are in the process of restructuring the IP department globally.
-Talk us through the changes that you are trying to implement and the benefits that you can foresee leveraging from these changes.
+Talk us through the changes that you are trying to implement as Chief IP Counsel and the benefits that you can foresee leveraging from these changes.

 GSK has announced its intention to split the current corporate structure and create two world-leading companies, one Consumer Health company and one Biopharma company.
 Our contribution to that future is to create the best IP organisation we can and prepare for the split.
 This means having the right number of roles in the right places, filled with excellent professionals who have exactly the right capabilities in each of those roles.